joaogcoward/n8n-marine-conservation/workflows/ Marine Conservation Intelligence Hub.md

 ### **Scalability 📈**

 The modular design allows for seamless upgrades.
-To scale, the workflow could be integrated with a database (e.g., PostgreSQL) for long-term data retention and analysis.
+To scale, the workflow could be integrated with a database for long-term data retention and analysis.
 Google Vertex AI could be further leveraged to dynamically normalize new data sources, removing the need for manual code updates.
 This architecture provides a solid foundation for a more comprehensive and robust data pipeline.